Emily Blunt: 2011–2014: Science-fiction and comedy films

 Blunt then played the role of the Baker's Wife in The Walt Disney Company's film adaptation of Stephen Sondheim's musical Into the Woods, directed by Rob Marshall and featuring an ensemble cast.
 Ironically, Blunt was pregnant throughout filming, while playing a character who is barren throughout the film's first act.
 The film was a commercial success and earned generally positive reviews, with Blunt earning praise for her acting and singing.
-Lou Lumenick of the New York Post felt it was one of the best female performances of the year, while Richard Corliss of Time remarked that "When Blunt is onscreen, these woods are alive with the magic of a fractured fairy tale..."
+Richard Corliss of Time remarked that "When Blunt is onscreen, these woods are alive with the magic of a fractured fairy tale..."
 She was nominated for her second Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance.

-2015–present: Established actress
+2015–present: established actress

 In 2015, Blunt starred in the crime thriller Sicario, directed by Denis Villeneuve.
 Blunt played Kate Macer, a principled FBI agent assigned to take down the leader of a powerful Mexican drug cartel.
 The film was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival, where it received critical acclaim.
-Blunt received considerable praise for her performance, with Dan Jolin of Empire magazine calling it "nuanced", and stating that "Her straight-arrow-sharp determination becomes painfully dulled," and while Peter Bradshaw of The Guardian found her character implausible, he praised Blunt for "[brazening] out any possible absurdity with great acting focus and front."
+Blunt received considerable praise for her performance, with Dan Jolin of Empire magazine calling it "nuanced", and stating that "her straight-arrow-sharp determination becomes painfully dulled", and while Peter Bradshaw of The Guardian found her character implausible, he praised Blunt for "[brazening] out any possible absurdity with great acting focus and front".
 Blunt was nominated for her second consecutive Critics' Choice Movie Award for Best Actress in an Action Movie.

 In 2016, Blunt co-starred in The Huntsman: Winter's War, which serves as both a prequel and sequel to Snow White and the Huntsman (2012).
-The film, directed by Cedric Nicolas-Troyan, was a box-office bomb and was mostly dismissed by critics.
+The film, directed by Cedric Nicolas-Troyan, was mostly dismissed by critics.
 Blunt then headlined the mystery thriller The Girl on the Train, directed by Tate Taylor.
-Based on Paula Hawkins' best-selling novel of the same name, Blunt played Rachel Watson, an alcoholic who becomes involved in a missing person's investigation.
-While the film overall received mixed reviews from critics, who felt it failed to live up to the novel, Blunt's performance earned considerable praise.
-Writing for Rolling Stone, Peter Travers remarked that "the movie gives away the game faster than the novel," but credited Blunt for "playing the hell out of [her character] and adding a touch of welcome empathy.
+Based on Paula Hawkins's best-selling novel of the same name, Blunt played Rachel Watson, an alcoholic who becomes involved in a missing person investigation.
+While the film received mixed reviews from critics, who felt it failed to live up to the novel, Blunt's performance earned considerable praise.
+Writing for Rolling Stone, Peter Travers remarked that "the movie gives away the game faster than the novel", but credited Blunt for "playing the hell out of [her character] and adding a touch of welcome empathy.
 [She] digs into the role like an actress possessed – there's not an ounce of vanity here, [and she] raise[s] Girl to the level of spellbinder."
-For her performance in the film, she received nominations for the BAFTA Award for Best Actress and Screen Actors Guild Award (SAG) for Outstanding Female Actor.
+She was nominated for the BAFTA Award for Best Actress in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.